Española, New Mexico: Post-railroad era

 With the beginnings of Manhattan Project in nearby Los Alamos, many locals eventually found jobs at the Los Alamos National Laboratory (LANL).
-As much as nearly 9% of Española's population have been employed at LANL.
+As many as nearly 9% of Española's population have been employed at LANL.

 Circa 1970-1980, an influx of illegal drugs from México to Española, N.M., specifically black tar heroin and brown powder heroin, resulted in the Española Valley becoming the epicenter for the largest number of illegal drug-related overdose deaths in the U.S.A. during the later part of the 20th century.

-In the 1990s, a plaza and mission church was built to pay tribute to the Spanish culture in the area.
+In the 1990s, a plaza and mission church were built to pay tribute to the Spanish culture in the area.

+Nambé Mills, originally established in 1951 in Pojaque as a producer of high quality metal cookware and tableware, relocated its foundry to Espanola in 1994, and employed a large number of people.
+The foundry work was later moved abroad to Asia.

 On September 18, 2008, then Democrat candidate Barack Obama campaigned in Española with a rally at the city's New Plaza in the Main Street district.

 Española in the 21st Century

-On August 13, 2025, New Mexico Governor, Michelle Lujan Grisham, declared a state of emergency in the city of Española and the neighboring Pueblos of Santa Clara and Ohkay Owingeh at the request of those governments responding to a significant surge in violent crime, drug trafficking, and public safety threats that have overwhelmed their local resources.
-At that time, Grisham stated that Rio Arriba County, which includes Española, had the highest overdose death rate in N.M., citing that police calls in Española and surrounding areas more than doubled in the past two years and that police dispatches to businesses quadrupled.
-In response, Gov. Grisham authorized, by Executive Order 2025-358, $750,000 in emergency funding for the Department of Homeland Security and Emergency Management to provide resources to affected communities.
-In its August 13 press release, the Office of the Governor of the state of N.M. stated that "The emergency declaration will remain in effect until all authorized funds are expended or emergency assistance is no longer necessary."

-In 2025, CBS News wrote about Española: "Española, a small city with just over 10,500 residents, is known for its lowrider culture.
-Amid high rates of poverty, crime and drug use, those in the lowrider community have been working toward positive change, '60 Minutes' previously reported."
+Between 2023 and 2025, police calls in Española and surrounding areas doubled, and police dispatches to area businesses quadrupled.
+In 2025, the governor declared a state of emergency in Española and nearby areas due to a rise in drug trafficking and violent crime.